-Motor vehicle crashes—which includes car, motorcycle, and commercial trucking accidents—are a major cause of brain injuries in the United States.
+Motor vehicle crashes—which includes car, motorcycle, and tractor-trailer accidents—are a major cause of brain injuries in the United States.
 According to a 2019 Center for Disease Control study, crashes were the second leading cause of brain injury-related hospitalizations based on 2014 data.
 Wrecks accounted for 20% of these hospitalizations, totaling about 57,600 admissions in 2014 alone.

 Often, the first question for a victim’s family is, “How could this happen?”
 Science tells us.
 One of the finest summaries I have found on the subject is at Brainline.org, a brain injury resource created by WETA-TB, a PBS station in Washington, DC.
 Based on that, here are the basics of what happens to the brain in a car crash.